GoogleCloudPlatform/solutions-workshops/grpc-xds/README.md

     The workload certificate, CA certificate, and private key will be copied to the `certs` directory.

-6. Send a request to the `greeter-leaf` server, using mTLS and the [DNS resolver](https://grpc.io/docs/guides/custom-name-resolution/):
+6. Send a request to the `greeter-leaf` server in one of the clusters, using mTLS and the
+    [DNS resolver](https://grpc.io/docs/guides/custom-name-resolution/):

     ```shell